tatianaacostag/DevelopersDoc_site/content/en/docs/_index.md

 Verify that your integration works as expected.

 ### 4. Deploy to production
-After you perform all the system testing and you have verified that everything is working properly, you can change to the production server; where the actual transactions are processed.
+After you perform all the system testing and you have verified that everything is working properly, you can change to the production server, where the actual transactions are processed.

 ## Services
 PayU provides the following services.